About the Mental Health Complaints Commissioner

 In addition to making a complaint directly to the relevant MHSP or the Health Complaints Commissioner, a person can make a complaint about a MHSP to the MHCC.
 The MHCC accepts complaints about matters that occurred on or after 1 July 2013.

-A complaint about an individual doctor or psychiatrist can also be made to the Australian Health Practitioners Regulation Agency (see ‘Contacts’ at the end of this chapter).
+A complaint about an individual doctor or psychiatrist can also be made to the Australian Health Practitioners Regulation Agency.

-Who can make a complaint to the MHCC?
+Who can make a complaint to the Mental Health Complaints Commissioner?

-A complaint may be made by a Under the Australian Consumer Law, a person who buys goods or services for less than $40 000 or for personal or home use. or someone acting on their request, or another person with a genuine interest in their wellbeing.
+A complaint may be made by a consumer or someone acting on their request, or another person with a genuine interest in their wellbeing.

 ‘Consumer’ is defined in section 3 of the MHA 2014.
 A consumer is a person: